-Before enrolling, all Gallaudet University students must submit a health history form to Student Health Services (SHS).
-Students cannot register for classes until the form has been submitted and approved as providing the requirement proof of immunizations.
+Before enrolling, all Gallaudet University students must submit their Health History to Student Health Services (SHS) through the Patient Portal.
+Students cannot register for classes until the required form(s) have been submitted and approved as providing the requirement proof of immunizations.
 Student Health Services (SHS) does not provide immunization services, and students will be referred to an off-campus clinic that provides immunizations at the student's expense.